Kingtilon1/Kingtilon1/README.md

 # Hi there, I'm Tilon 👋

 ## 🚀 About Me
 I'm a Software/Machine Learning Engineer & Data Scientist with a BSc in Computer Science from Brooklyn College and currently pursuing an MS in Data Science at CUNY.
 I have a passion for leveraging data and technology to solve real-world problems, with expertise in machine learning, neural networks, and software engineering.
+[My Portfolio](https://tilonbobb.netlify.app/)

 ## 🛠 Skills
 - **Languages**: ![Python](https://img.shields.io/badge/-Python-blue) ![R](https://img.shields.io/badge/-R-green) ![Java](https://img.shields.io/badge/-Java-red) ![C++](https://img.shields.io/badge/-C++-orange)